anupa-jayakody/Capstone_v3/README.md

     I selected the Word2Vec model here for my next steps.
 Both Pre-processing and Modeling steps were done for both search options (Ingredient and Keywords)

-Solution 2- Colloborative Based Filtering
+Solution 2- Collaborative Based Filtering

-    FunkSVD was used to get the predicted ratings for each recipe Actual vs Predicted was compared with a highest FCP of 0.64 for the test data
+    FunkSVD was used to get the predicted ratings for each recipe Actual vs Predicted was compared with the highest FCP of 0.64 for the test data